Published on

 • Safety Planning: Model temporary structures, barriers, and restricted zones in sync with the schedule.

-• Work Zone Management: Avoid trade overlap in hazardous zones with visual zone coordination.
+• Work Zone Management: Prevent trade overlap in hazardous areas with visual zone coordination.

 While 4D BIM offers tremendous advantages, implementation is not without challenges: